iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#061] This time we will definitely make them feel our rage.md

 ## Post
 **Fuxkoff**<br>
 Mono probably thinks that this is none of their business anymore, don't they?
 They see that they can't handle the situation, so they terminate the contract and abandon her.
-They think we are stupid enough to let them off scot-free with no responsibility after turning the entire situation to s\*\*\*
+They think we are stupid enough to let them off scot\-free with no responsibility after turning the entire situation to s\*\*\*

 If that's their attitude, we are not stopping at just surrounding the building this time.
 I'll be on my way first.
 You guys can follow up later
 ## Replies